makerdao/mips/MIPX/mipX.md

 -   The Ratification polls conclude, and each proposal or set of proposals is marked as either Accepted or Rejected by the MIP Editors.

 **Week 4, Thursday**
-- The Governance Facilitators do a **Governance Cycle Review** as part of the weeklly Governance and Risk meeting in which they summarize and discuss the Governance Cycle with the community.
+- The Governance Facilitators do a **Governance Cycle Review** as part of the weekly Governance and Risk meeting in which they summarize and discuss the Governance Cycle with the community.
 - The Governance Facilitators also discuss the upcoming governance cycle and potential submissions with the community.

 ### Governance Cycle Overview